VnUgE/NVault/README.md

 This project is licensed under the GNU AGPL v3 open source license.
 See LICENSE.txt for more information.

 ## Contributing
 Right now I am too busy to worry about copyrights, prs and such so I will not be accepting contributions at the moment.
-Suggestions are MORE than welcome, I prefer contact via email (see my GH profile or my website for my email address).
-This will change in the future if I get more time or an alternate source of income.
+Suggestions are MORE than welcome, I prefer contact via email (see my GH profile or my website for my email address), or feel free to [tag me on nostr](nostr:nprofile1qyv8wumn8ghj7cmp9ehhyctwvajhq6tvdshxgetk9uq3zamnwvaz7tmwdaehgu3wwa5kuef0qqsqxefne258ydmfgm2wfl02fsdqgs0d5wx29kweg9amxcqxew4t7kq5c5tj7).

-Actually, if you are a front-end developer with some good UI/design skils and are intersted in making the UI look better, let me know!

 ## Donations
 If you like this project and want to support it or motivate me for faster development you can donate with fiat or on-chain BTC for now.